leekurg/QR-Scanner/README.md

 # QR Scanner #

-**Project version as test task**
+*Project version as test task*

 ### About ###
-Swift/UIKit app for scanning QR codes
+Swift/UIKit app for scanning dates in QR codes

 #### Features: ####
    - Scan QR codes in real time